Supplements Are Going to the Dogs

 Omega-3s are also often used for joint pain.
 This Swiss Army Knife ingredient can also help with coat health.
 (If you’re interested in making it more pleasurable to pet your pet, give your dog sunflower oil, flax seed oil, or fish oil and watch their skin and fur improve.)
 Immunity support supplements are used for skin allergies or excessive shedding.
 These products utilize anti-inflammatory nutrients that also work for people, like colostrum, vitamin C, and turmeric/curcumin.

 Positive nutrition improves vitality.
 If you don’t think your dog can benefit from bonus supplements, remember that the food you’re buying may be a one-size-fits-all kibble.
 It checks the boxes of having the minimum requirement for nutrients, i.e. the lowest bar needed to stave off a deficiency disease.
 If you take the time to see what particular things your dog may need — based on their breed, behavior, age, or lifestyle — you may find that there’s a supplement that will improve their daily lives.
 You know, just like the way they improve yours.
-Below, our top five legit pet supplements.
+Below, a few of our favorite pet supplements.

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)